 In case you admire Microsoft PowerPoint, you can simply omit this step.
 But in case you are sick and tired of standard patters of this software, it is high time to look for something more creative.
 For instance, you could download the application Keynote to Apple computers.

 If installing additional software to your computer is not the case, stick to an online solution.
 Among them are Haiku Deck, Prezi and Google Presentation.
-You can create presentation using online services and edit them from any device.
+You can make slides using online services for presentation creation and edit them from any device.

 Step 3.
 Prepare slides